Top of page

 • High school transcript (unofficial copies are accepted)

-• One letter of recommendation from a teacher (send directly to Dr. Emily Master)
+• One letter of recommendation from a teacher (sent directly to Dr. Emily Master)

 To Apply Click Here

-If you are a teacher or administrator from an Atlanta-area school interested in becoming a partner high school, please contact the program coordinator, Emily Master (elmaste@emory.edu).
+If you are a teacher or administrator from an Atlanta-area school interested in learning more about this program, please contact the program coordinator, Emily Master (elmaste@emory.edu).

 While Emory University cannot guarantee program participants admission to Emory University first year or transfer undergraduate programs, successful participation in a pre-college summer program may enhance a student’s portfolio for application to selective universities.